LukeGrahamLandry/franca/examples/os/README.md

 ---

+- check for needs_reset flag when waiting for virt queue
 - non-blocking virtio queues
 - virtio-console input handle more than one byte so paste works
 - keep track of how mmio space is allocated to bars so once i have multiple they don't overlap